adilzainulsyed/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 ## PROBLEM STATEMENT
-The company wants to understand driving factors behind loan default.
-Using the provided credit dataset, perform a full data analytics pipeline: data cleaning, integration, reduction, normalization, statistical hypothesis testing, and data visualization.
-Produce reproducible Python code and brief explanations for each step.
+The company wants to understand driving factors behind fraud.
+Using the provided credit dataset.
+A full data analytics pipeline: data cleaning, reduction, normalization, data visualization and ML model training has to be performed.